Multistability and rare spontaneous transitions in barotropic $\beta$-plane turbulence: Rare transitions between states with different jet numbers

 We finally perform an hysteresis experiment by varying adiabatically (very slowly) the parameter $\beta$ at rate $\dot{\beta}=\frac{\alpha}{100}$, in the range $\beta \in [4,12]$, with a smaller value of $\alpha=5\cdot 10^{-4}$.
-Different numerical experiments with independent realizations of the noise are performed.
-The result is shown in figure \ref{HY}.
-This figure displays the modulus of $|q_2|$ as a function of $\beta$ in three of these experiments: the upper branch of $|q_2|$ corresponds to the two alternating jet state and the lower branch to the three alternating jet states.
-It shows bistability in the range $\beta \in [6,11]$, with transitions occurring after a transition time $T\lesssim 10^{-5}$: with this slowly varying $\beta$, transition events are not uncommon.
-Performing direct numerical simulations for this value of $\alpha$ will not show transitions however.
+Fig.~\ref{HY} shows different numerical experiments with independent realizations of the noise.
+This figure displays the modulus of $|q_2|$ as a function of $\beta$ in three of these experiments: the upper branch of $|q_2|$ corresponds to the two alternating jet state and the lower branch to the three alternating jet state.
+It shows bistability in the range $\beta \in [6,11]$, with transitions occurring after a transition time $T\lesssim 10^{5}$: with this slowly varying $\beta$, transition events are not uncommon.
+However, performing direct numerical simulations for this value of $\alpha$ will not show transitions.
 The reason is simply that, as explained in the next sections, the probability of seeing such transitions becomes then much too small.
 Based on the hysteresis curve, we choose $\beta = 8$ as a reference value for future studies, unless otherwise specified.